 In the end, however, the court found that the contract didn’t give the vendor the right to sell its products on Friday and Saturday nights.
-Yes, the company had a right to sell products at home games, but there was nothing in the contract that stated exactly when and where those products could be sold.
+Yes, the company had a right to sell products at home games, but nothing in the contract stated precisely when and where those products could be sold.

-What the contract allows is advertising rights, tickets to give out for charity and freedom from competition.
-What the contract does not guarantee is the right to sell its products at the field on Fridays and Saturdays.
+The contract allows advertising rights, tickets to give out for charity, and freedom from competition.
+The contract does not guarantee the right to sell its products at the field on Fridays and Saturdays.

-There is nothing in the agreement that mentions that the carts have to be positioned at mutually agreed-upon locations.
-The vendor attempted to present evidence showing an e-mail between ballpark administrators and the vendor, saying that the locations of the carts would be mutually agreed-upon.
-But the court found that those e-mails, which weren’t signed, didn’t amount to a binding contract.
+Nothing in the agreement mentions that the carts have to be positioned at mutually agreed-upon locations.
+The vendor attempted to present evidence showing an e-mail between ballpark administrators and the vendor, saying that the locations of the carts would be mutually agreed upon.
+But the court found that those e-mails weren’t signed and didn’t amount to a binding contract.

-The vendor reportedly spent a great deal of funds on legal fees to fight the ballpark’s restrictions.
-However, had it paid even a portion of that money upfront to ensure that the initial contract would sufficiently cover its rights, the company might be in a better position today.
+The vendor reportedly spent many legal fees to fight the ballpark’s restrictions.
+However, the company might be in a better position today if it paid even a portion of that money upfront to ensure that the initial contract sufficiently covers its rights.

-Footnote1 There are hashgachas that will certify a non-meat kosher establishment, especially a vegan or vegetarian restaurant.
-Some halachic (ie Jewish Law) authorities permit eating at a place with such a hasgachas while others do not.
+Footnote1 some hasgachas will certify a non-meat kosher establishment, especially a vegan or vegetarian restaurant.
+Some halachic (i.e., Jewish Law) authorities permit eating at a place with such a hasgachas while others do not.